TruSudndeth/POS_Items-Sales_Xcel/ReadMe.txt

 -------------------------Staged Commit:
+Bug: SelectionChange On Cells (E10:F10, I7, F6, F8, J4) Save the cell value as string then clear it.
+	if selection change other then cell cleared past that value back to original cell.
+	Create a seperate function called by cells (E10:F10, I7, F6, F8,) and cell J4
+	Save value and re enter if cell changed from original cell.
 Receitp click on QTY should jump to QTY F8
 Receipt Clicked on price Jump to Price F6
 Impliment Admin Access